 Dockless Bike Share

 Several dockless bike share companies intend to enter the Boulder market in the immediate future.
-To ensure dockless bike sharing supports public welfare and the city's transportation goals, the City Council approved Emergency Ordinance 8246 on June 12, 2018.
+To ensure dockless bike sharing supports public welfare and the city's transportation goals, the City Council approved Emergency Ordinance 8246 on June 12, 2018 and the City Manager Rules .
 This ordinance launches a pilot program for dockless bike sharing, ending Aug.
 7, 2020, and outlines operating rules for dockless bike share companies in Boulder.

 The development of the ordinance was based on feedback gathered during a Transportation Advisory Board public hearing held on April 9, 2018 (meeting minutes ).